1jour1vin

 Chardonnay, the sole grape variety used in the white Corton Charlemagne, produces the vineyard’s most complex wines.
 Corton Charlemagne is a golden, full-bodied white wine.

-Visually, the Corton Charlemagne displays a golden hue with green highlights.
+Visually, the Corton Charlemagne displays a golden hue with greenish highlights.
 As it ages, it takes on more yellow and amber tones.
-On the nose, it reveals fruity aromas of green apple, lemon, and peach, along with floral notes of linden blossom and a hint of cinnamon.
+On the nose, it reveals fruity aromas of green apple, lemon, and peach, along with floral notes of linden blossom and a hint of cinnamon spice.
 On the palate, the white Corton Charlemagne is rich in alcohol and well-balanced in tannins.
 It is full-bodied and robust.
 It is an unparalleled wine that every wine lover must have tasted at least once in their lifetime.

 For more information, visit the website at Corton-Charlemagne